mvnmgrx/kiutils/README.md

 - **Schematic:** Sometimes KiCad inserts blank lines between wires, bus entries and polylines which are not picked up by the parser.
 Same problem as above with SCMs.
+- **Backwards compatibility:** KiCad <6 file formats can be parsed, but will be converted to KiCad 6 style S-Expression upon saving.
+It was observed that e.g. footprints of an older version will experience conversion errors in some features that KiCad 6 now handles differently (see `fp_arc` as an example).
+  It is in the user's hands to decide on how to deal with this, but support for converting correctly to KiCad 6 formats may be added in the future.
+  Please create an issue with a snippet of what you are trying to parse when stumbling upon such a situation.

 ## Examples
 These examples show how the module is intended to be used.